Duodecimal: Comparison to other number systems

-The Dozenal Society of America argues that if a base is too small, significantly longer expansions are needed for numbers; and if a base is too large, one must memorise a large multiplication table to perform arithmetic.
-Thus it presumes that "a number base will need to be between about 7 or 8 through about 16, possibly including 18 and 20".
+The Dozenal Society of America argues that if a base is too small, significantly longer expansions are needed for numbers; if a base is too large, one must memorise a large multiplication table to perform arithmetic.
+Thus, it presumes that "a number base will need to be between about 7 or 8 through about 16, possibly including 18 and 20".

 The number 12 has six factors, which are 1, 2, 3, 4, 6, and 12, of which 2 and 3 are prime.
-It is the smallest number to have six factors, the largest number to have at least half of the numbers below it as divisors, and is not much larger than 10.
-(The numbers 18 and 20 also have six factors, but are much larger.)
-The decimal system has only four factors, which are 1, 2, 5, and 10, of which 2 and 5 are prime.
-Senary (base 6) shares the prime factors 2 and 3 with duodecimal, but like decimal it has only four factors (1, 2, 3, and 6) instead of six, and it is below the DSA's stated threshold.
+It is the smallest number to have six factors, the largest number to have at least half of the numbers below it as divisors, and is only slightly larger than 10.
+(The numbers 18 and 20 also have six factors but are much larger.)
+Ten, in contrast, only has four factors, which are 1, 2, 5, and 10, of which 2 and 5 are prime.
+Six shares the prime factors 2 and 3 with twelve; however, like ten, six only has four factors (1, 2, 3, and 6) instead of six.
+Its corresponding base, senary, is below the DSA's stated threshold.

-Octal (base 8) has four factors, 1, 2, 4 and 8, but has only one prime factor (2).
-Hexadecimal (base 16) adds 16 as a fifth factor, but still no additional prime.
-This is because 16=8×2, and 8 already contains 2 as a factor.
+Eight and sixteen only have 2 as a prime factor.
+Therefore, in octal and hexadecimal, the only terminating fractions are those whose denominator is a power of two.

-Trigesimal (base 30) is the smallest system that has three different prime factors (all of the three smallest primes: 2, 3 and 5) and it has eight factors in total (1, 2, 3, 5, 6, 10, 15, and 30).
-Sexagesimal — which the ancient Sumerians and Babylonians among others actually used—adds the four convenient factors 4, 12, 20, and 60 to this but no new prime factors.
-The smallest system that has four different prime factors is base 210 and the pattern follows the primorials.
-However, these are very large bases.
+Thirty is the smallest number that has three different prime factors (2, 3, and 5, the first three primes), and it has eight factors in total (1, 2, 3, 5, 6, 10, 15, and 30).
+Sexagesimal was actually used by the ancient Sumerians and Babylonians, among others; its base, sixty, adds the four convenient factors 4, 12, 20, and 60 to 30 but no new prime factors.
+The smallest number that has four different prime factors is 210; the pattern follows the primorials.
+However, these numbers are quite large to use as bases, and are far beyond the DSA's stated threshold.

-In all base systems, there are similarities to the representation of multiples of numbers which are one less than or one more than the base.
+In all base systems, there are similarities to the representation of multiples of numbers that are one less than or one more than the base.In the following multiplication table, numerals are written in duodecimal.
+For example, "10" means twelve, and "12" means fourteen.